 appropriately checked.

-In a typical case of an Overriding Requirement for a Security Level [S] requirement,
+In a typical case of a Security Level [S] requirement,

 to verify that Tested Code meets the requirement.
 Further verification